 The best way to help you understand my claim is by listing down all the important aspects that an ecommerce store owner should look for in a platform.
 To help out, I have listed some of the essential features that first-timer ecommerce platforms should offer:

-Security: Security is of prime importance for an ecommerce store.
+Security is of prime importance for an ecommerce store.
 You need to make sure that the ecommerce platform you have selected doesn’t have any known vulnerabilities.
-You should also check the official blogs for announcements and updates that demonstrates that the platform development team is actively working on improving platform security.
-AA simple indication of platform security is the presence of SSL certificates, PCI-DSS compliance, and two-factor authentication for all logins.
+You should also check the official blogs for announcements and updates that demonstrate that the platform development team is actively working on improving platform security.
+A simple indication of platform security is the presence of SSL certificates, PCI-DSS compliance, and two-factor authentication for all logins.

 Meeting Expectations: Magento vs WooCommerce (Overview)

 Let’s take a quick look at WooCommerce and Magento to learn what makes these two platforms stand out from the competition.

 Launched around a decade ago, Magento is one of the most powerful open source ecommerce platforms available in the industry today.
 The beauty of this platform is that it is fully customizable, self-hosted, and scalable.
 Store owners can easily add customizable themes and extensions, accept payments through multiple methods, and manage thousands of products without breaking the store.
 The Community edition also known as Magento Open Source platform is available for free and if your store requires, you can also opt for the Enterprise Edition also known as Magento Commerce at a premium.

 One of the most widely used ecommerce platforms in the world, WooCommerce is completely open source.
 It is built on top of WordPress, most popular website builder and CMS platform.
 Store owners can easily create their online store, with just a few clicks on WooCommerce.
 They can add plugins, customize the store as per their will, and even scale the store to cater to the growing traffic without breaking the structure of the store.
 Both WordPress and WooCommerce are completely free for use.